jlabocki/superhappyfunshow/README.md

 superhappyfunshow
 =================

-A concept for how to deploy the OpenStack Services within Docker containers using Kubernetes on Project Atomic.
+A proof of concept for how to deploy the OpenStack Services within Docker containers using Kubernetes on Project Atomic.

 Getting Started
 =================

-We need to write a quick how to here on how to get an environment set up.
+Kubernetes deployment on bare metal is a complex topic which is beyond the scope of this project at this time.
+The developers still require a test environment.
+As a result, we have created a Heat based deployment environment.

-1. Download and Deploy RHEL Atomic - http://www.projectatomic.io/download/
+Our template requires Neutron to operate.

-2. Deploy a pod with kubernetes
+Please see the kubedeploy directory README.md for further information.